Academic progress appeals (Coursework)

 Appealing a decision made by the Course Unsatisfactory Progress Committee (CUPC)

 Please read and follow the instructions below carefully.

 Step 1: Obtain a copy of your CUPC report

-You can obtain a copy of the report of your meeting with the CUPC by emailing the Academic Progress team (please provide name, student number, and course name).
+You can obtain a copy of the report of your meeting by completing the following form.
 The CUPC report will provide a summary of the Progress Committee's considerations in making its decision.

 Step 2: Identify the grounds for your appeal